Though the details are unclear, Safalaan Hallow is the son of Queen Efaritay.

 Lucky Rabbit's Foot: A strung rabbit foot (worn as a necklace) is an item that gives players a better chance of getting a bird's nest when cutting trees or ivy; it also grants a better chance of getting long and curved bones in combat.

 Marathon Boss: Vorago, the team-based boss fight with a combat level of 10000.
 He has five phases of battle to go through, each having him with 250,000 hitpoints.
 (That's 1,250,000 total life points!)
 And unless the team knows exactly what they're doing and can achieve their teamwork perfectly, one phase can last much longer than needed.
 Oh, and he will summon minions in one phase.
+Let's not forget the hard mode version of this battle.

 Players who slay enough chompy birds with a special luring technique will be rewarded with fancy hats.